electronstudio/pygame-zero-book/chapters/6_advanced.md

 \label{aside:advanced}
 \heading{Instructor note}

-\noindent This is beginning of my attempts to teach object oriented programming, but I wouldn't attempt this with young students.
+\noindent This is the beginning of my attempts to teach object oriented programming, but I wouldn't attempt this with young students since it requires abstract thinking.

 \end{aside}